Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

 Load an initial lightweight page

 Here’s a typical example: by default, the app loads the app’s main page.
-It’s a fairly complex single-page application with several workflows executed on page load and perhaps up to hundreds of elements.
+It’s a fairly complex single-page application with several workflows executed on page load and perhaps up to hundreds of elements that load data through searches.
 Bubble quickly discovers that the User is not signed in, and proceeds to redirect them to the sign in page.

 Check that you are redirecting correctly